 Anyway, back to our basic Japanese phrases…. let's discover what they are!

 8 Must-Know Japanese Greetings

-When you meet someone for the first time, you tend to start out with pleasantries like “Hello” and “It’s nice to meet you,” right?
-Japanese is full of basic phrases to start out a conversation.
-Try some of these on for size next time you meet a new friend:
+When you meet someone for the first time, you tend to start out with a greeting like “Hello” or pleasantries like “It’s nice to meet you,” right?
+Japanese is full of simple phrases to start out a conversation.

 - #1 Konnichiwa (こんにちは) – Hello

 - #2 Ohayou gozaimasu (おはようございます) – Good morning

 - #4 Moshi moshi (もしもし) – Hello (but only if you’re on the phone or something like Skype)

 - #5 Ogenki desu ka? (お元気ですか) – How are you?

 - #6 Genki desu (元気です) – I’m good/I’ve been doing well, thanks